 Phase 1: Value Chain Analyses

-A consortium of SENSE, KIT (Royal Tropical Institute) and IMARES was asked to analyse these value chains, and come with a clear advice.
+A consortium of SENSE, KIT (Royal Tropical Institute) and IMARES was asked to analyze these value chains, and come up with clear advice.
 After an initial decision, the dairy value chain was left out because it was seen as the least promising in terms of impact.

-Over a six week period SENSE in cooperation with KIT performed a value chain analyses of the Onion and Meat (beef and mutton) value chains.
+Over a six week period SENSE in cooperation with KIT performed a value chain analysis of the Onion and Meat (beef and mutton) value chains.

 Sense always starts a value chain research at the most important link in the chain: the consumer.
-A qualatative consumer research to understand when how and how often the products are consumed and purchased, asses how competitive the chains currently are, consumer preferences, opportunities to increase consumption and issues with the current product offering; for example price, taste, appearance, availability etc.
+Qualitative consumer research was done in order to understand when, how and how often the products are consumed and purchased, to assess how competitive the chains currently are, consumer preferences, opportunities to increase consumption and issues with the current product offering; for example price, taste, appearance, availability, etc.

 Results of the onion & shallot value chain analyses

 Consumer research showed that Shallots and onions are used in every dish to provide flavour, provided they are affordable.
-However, in the wet season priced triple and consumers react by substituting shallots and onions with other vegetables, and consumption decreases with 70%.
-The high prices and low availability were caused by the fact that onions were mainly farmed in the dry season, and losses of up to 50% during storage.
-Accesive use of fertiliser, poor transport and storage conditions were to blame.
+However, in the wet season prices triple and consumers react by substituting shallots and onions with other vegetables, and consumption decreases by 70%.
+The high prices and low availability were caused by the fact that onions were mainly farmed in the dry season and losses of up to 50% during storage.
+Excessive use of fertilizer, poor transport and storage conditions were to blame.
 Sense proposed two strategies to take advantage of the opportunity:

 - Work with suppliers of seed and farmers to find (hybrid) varieties that can be farmed during the wet season.
-However, because onion and shallot farming is often taking place in the ‘off season’ of notably rice production, an analyses where wet-season onion production fits in the production system would be needed
+However, because onion and shallot farming is often taking place in the ‘off-season’ of notably rice production, analyses where wet-season onion production fits in the production system would be needed

-The second market opportunity was the large demand for onions and shallots in coastal countries, most notably Guinée Conakry, Ivory Coast, Ghana and Nigeria.
-Most export was done by cross border traders from these countries buying at wholesalers in Mali, not by exporters from Mali.
+The second market opportunity was the large demand for onions and shallots in coastal countries, most notably Guinée Conakry, Ivory Coast, Ghana, and Nigeria.
+Most exports were done by cross border traders from these countries buying at wholesalers in Mali, not by exporters from Mali.
 SENSE proposed to select a number of wholesalers and together perform market research, define strategy and support these wholesalers to export.

 Results of mutton and beef value chain analyses

 The meat value chain proved much more complex.
 Demand for meat and fish is clearly increasing in the whole of West Africa with the growth of the middle class and population growth.
 However, the traditional pastoralist production systems in the Sahel seem to have reached their limits.
-These are complex systems designed not only for meat production but also for milk, skins, social status and financing.
-Despite decades of interventions little has changed.
-Increasingly demand is met by intensive farmers who buy animals from pastoralists, and fatten them in stables using animal feed.
-After 3 months the animals have doubled in weight and sell for more then double the original price.
+These are complex systems designed not only for meat production but also for milk, skins, social status, and financing.
+Despite decades of interventions, little has changed.
+Increasingly demand is met by intensive farmers who buy animals from pastoralists and fatten them in stables using the animal feed.
+After 3 months the animals have doubled in weight and sell for more than double the original price.

-The conclusion of KIT and SENSE was that there is enough demand to increase production, and the fast growing intensive farming industry is the most likely intervention point.
+The conclusion of KIT and SENSE was that there is enough demand to increase production, and the fast-growing intensive farming industry is the most likely intervention point.
 However, stimulating fattening without knowing the animal feed value chain did not seem wise.
 Already there were clear signs that animal feed was becoming scarce and prices were increasing.
-Therefor it was proposed to the embassy to do a follow up study and asses the animal feed sector.
+Therefore it was proposed to the embassy to do a follow-up study and assess the animal feed sector.

-Fish is very popular on the national and regional market, but due to overfishing and the construction of dams, production of capture fisheries had clearly reached the limit of the production capacity.
-Most is to be gained by solving the huge losses in processing (smoking and drying), by introducing better processing methods.
-These need to be aimed at the largest producers, nomadic fishermen in stead sedentary fishermen, which are the regular beneficiaries of development programs but only responsible for a small part of production.
+Fish is very popular in the national and regional markets, but due to overfishing and the construction of dams, the production of capture fisheries had clearly reached the limit of the production capacity.
+Most are to be gained by solving the huge losses in processing (smoking and drying), by introducing better processing methods.
+These need to be aimed at the largest producers, nomadic fishermen instead of sedentary fishermen, which are the regular beneficiaries of development programs but only responsible for a small part of the production.

-Fish farming was developing rapidly close to urban markets, and seemed an easier area of intervention.
-However, IMARES felt a study was needed to asses the availability of ingredients for fish feed.
+Fish farming was developing rapidly close to urban markets and seemed an easier area of intervention.
+However, IMARES felt a study was needed to assess the availability of ingredients for fish feed.

 If indeed there was a scarcity, the consortium felt the question needs to be asked: if you have limited ingredients for fish or animal feed, where can you get the most protein for human consumption?